greenriver/hmis-warehouse/app/views/data_quality_reports/version_four/project/README.md

 ### Average Daily / Nightly Clients

-*NOTE:* Calculated from computed service records.

 The sum of the number of service entries on each day of the reporting period divided by the number of days.

 ### Average Bed Utilization

-*NOTE:* Calculated from computed service records.

 The average daily clients from above divided by the bed inventory from above.

 ### Graph

-*NOTE:* Calculated from computed service records.

 The sum of the number of service entries on each day of the reporting period.

 ## Unit Utilization

+*NOTE:* Calculated from computed service records and does not include extrapolated Street Outreach data.

 ### Unit Inventory